Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 Top real estate professionals who price dozens of homes a year will tell you a new fence comes with no guarantee of return on investment when the owner goes to sell.
 But to answer the question, “Does a fence increase home value?” you’ll need to consider many factors that may come into play.

-The fence’s value boost depends on what materials you use, your neighborhood, what local buyers are looking for, and its condition.
+The fence’s value boost depends on the materials you use, your neighborhood, the features local buyers look for, and the property’s condition.

 Get an Estimate on Your Home's Value